Nocksoft/Author-Box-by-Nocksoft/readme.txt

 == Changelog ==

+= 1.x.x =
+* fixed a bug that caused global settings do not work

 = 1.0.2 =
 * headline can now be adjusted
 * users can now add their custom URL including link text for the Author Box footer